brtholomy/bartholomy.ooo/content/posts/experience.md

 #### .6

 Consider whether Hume and Hobbes are predecessors - an unembarrassed Scotch skepticism and a very English dourness: the important thing isn't their paucity of joy, but the way they were willing to see nature as something arbitrary, as whim.
 It's easy for us now, but it was a revolution at the time to think of Nature-with-a-capital-N as *unlawful*, as unlawful as it can get away with: the fundamental assumptions and ontological implications of something as boring as statistics, has yet to be resolved.
 Is probability a measure of prior certainty or a limiting factor in the generative functions of reality?
 Is statistics the artifacts of a limited empirical set or do our methods of approximation express something inherent in the mechanics?
 My answer is that the question is framed incorrectly: opposing *strict determinacy* to the profound epistemological critique Nietzsche was heir to, confuses the entire dialogue - and I suspect not unintentionally.
 There's no reason not to imagine that everything happens with as much "causality" as the whole can muster - in other words that reality unfolds with absolute necessity, but that absolutely no "law" takes place.
+Which also means that although innumerable possible worlds is the most sensible answer, each of these worlds is just as "determined" as the next.

 #### .7